joshjwells/Blocky-defendy-privacy/PRIVACY_POLICY.md

 # Privacy Policy
 _Last updated: 2025-11-23_

-Blocky Defendy (“the App”) is developed by [Your Name / Studio Name].
+Blocky Defendy (“the App”) is developed by Blocky Defendy Studios.
 We take your privacy seriously.
 This Privacy Policy explains how the App handles your data.

 ---